Deploying a Server for Bioinformatics Research

 ssh -T git@github.com

-Just follow the official installation guide.
-I prefer install anaconda at /usr/local/anaconda3.
+I prefer install anaconda at /usr/local/miniforge3 so that the environments can be shared by users (but only users with root can modify them).
 You don’t need to create this folder in advance.
 During the installation you will have chance to specify the installation directory.

 and reopen the terminal.